mfeineis/elm-legacy-browser-setup/README.md

 ## TODO

-[x] Check that it's actually working on Windows in a real IE xD - it does on my Win10 aka "Works On My Machine" (tm) - you might want to check this with a *real* browser in a VM via [modern.ie](https://modern.ie), though.
+* [x] Check that it's actually working on Windows in a real IE xD - it does on my Win10 aka "Works On My Machine" (tm) - you might want to check this with a *real* browser in a VM via [modern.ie](https://modern.ie), though.
 I don't want and need to :-)
-[x] Find a way to polyfill the W3C event model which right now is preventing us from
+* [x] Find a way to polyfill the W3C event model which right now is preventing us from going down to IE8+ or even lower - yeah, thanks Eiric Backer
-    going down to IE8+ or even lower - yeah, thanks Eiric Backer [x] Add a working example that includes basic user interaction - counter is working [x] Expand the example to demonstrate support for JSON decoding of flags and ports
+* [x] Add a working example that includes basic user interaction - counter is working
+* [x] Expand the example to demonstrate support for JSON decoding of flags and ports

+Works on these machines (tm):

+* Ubuntu 17.10 64bit, Intel i3
+* Windows 10 64bit, Intel i7